Angel Batista: Casting and characterization

 writes that Resurrection makes Batista the first character in the franchise's history trying to catch Dexter that the audience would "actually root for" given how close they were in the original series and his need for "a lot of answers regarding the loss of his friends and loved ones.
 He seeks justice for characters we actually knew and cared about."
 Fowler notes the addition of Detective Wallace, a new character without the same ties, "allows Batista, in a nice, full-circle way, to become the unexpected hero of Resurrection."
-Carissa Pavlica writes that Batista arrives to see Dexter in the premeire carrying both the weight of the suspicions of past characters and their lack of proof and that the visit "allows Dexter just enough breathing room to slip through another trap, but it’s clear the net is tightening."
+Carissa Pavlica writes that Batista arrives to see Dexter in the premiere carrying both the weight of the suspicions of past characters and their lack of proof and that the visit "allows Dexter just enough breathing room to slip through another trap, but it's clear the net is tightening."

 Zayas said that as the first season of Resurrection progresses, Batista's innocence "has been chipped away by the truth that he just popped into", and that he has to contend with the problem "where he doesn’t really have the authority in New York to follow through.
 He’s got to hope that he convinces the authorities to do something."
 Zayas furthers that Batista is unaware of Dexter's code, instead viewing things "from a completely different law enforcement kind of view" and that the character "has backed up Dexter many, many times.
-But to find out now who he truly is, I don’t think Batista can let it go.
-At least not within the character that they’ve written for me for the past 20 years."
+But to find out now who he truly is, I don't think Batista can let it go.
+At least not within the character that they've written for me for the past 20 years."
 Batista's death is depicted in the episode "Touched by an Ángel".
 Zayas was informed of his character's death since the beginning of the season.
 "We approached it from the beginning, full-heartedly and trying to do the best work we could, and telling the story as best as we could."
 He added, "I think that with the circumstances these great writers wrote for Dexter: Resurrection, with the momentum of where Batista [was] going — to try and get justice from Dexter — I think it's the right way to tell the story."
-Regarding Angel's dying words, Zayas said, "To be honest, the first time I read the script, I said, ‘I don't know if I want to say this.’
+Regarding Angel's dying words, Zayas said, "To be honest, the first time I read the script, I said, 'I don't know if I want to say this.'
 But then I realized this has to be it.
 It's not necessarily just about you.
 It's about progressing the story of Dexter: Resurrection, and what comes next for Dexter."
 He added, "The one thing I love about the character of Angel Batista is he kept it real to the end.
-He didn't say, “Oh, it's okay.”
+He didn't say, "Oh, it's okay."
 No, he kept it real till the end.
-“This is why I'm here.
+"This is why I'm here.
 I gave it my best shot.
 But you know what?
-Fuck you.”
+Fuck you."
 Nevertheless, he suggested he was not opposed to returning in some capacity, adding "never say never."